Roll20/roll20-api-scripts/ConditionTracker/DEVELOPERS.md

 - `handleConfig()` / `handleClassify()` — configuration and actor classification controls
 - `showPromptUi()` / `showMenu()` / `showHelp()` — GM chat UI entry points
 - `handleReportToken()` — per-token condition/source report
+- `handleCreateMacroLast()` — creates a GM macro from the last successful apply payload; triggered by the **Create Macro** buttons in the apply confirmation whisper when `enablePostApplyMacroButtons` is enabled
 - `removeExpiredConditions()` — turn-based expiry cleanup

 Also contains zero-HP action handlers and reinstall command handlers for macros/handout.